Writing Workshops 2026

 with Morgan Chiarella & Giaime Maccioni

-May Date tbd 17:00-18:30pm Italy time
+Saturday, May 9th 17:00-18:30pm Italy time

 Try to imagine The Catcher in the Rye written in the third person.
 Or The Lord of the Rings told by Gollum.
 If it weren’t Nick, Gatsby’s friend, narrating Gatsby’s exploits but Gatsby himself, would it be the same?
 The answer, of course, is no. They would be completely different stories.
 Point of view is not an important element of a story.
 Point of view is the story.